 We have learned over the last 30 years that communication is key.
 We want to understand your expectations so we can deliver the home of your dreams.
-Let us know what is important to you and what you are imagining by completing our What Are Your Expectations of Landon Homes questionnaire.
+Let us know what is important to you and what you are imagining.
 We believe that once we understand your vision, we can build your home with the attention to detail and craftsmanship for which we are known.